rudderlabs/rudderstack-docs/destinations/advertising/fb_custom_audience.md

   * **Is The Data Raw**: As RudderStack does not support combinational schema fields, this field will be ignored if not enabled.

   {% hint style="warning" %}
-   When this option is enabled, it will not support these schema fields:`EMAIL_SHA256`,`PHONE_SHA256`.
-Even when disabled, Facebook does not accept any other schema field coupled with `EMAIL_SHA256`,`PHONE_SHA256`.
+   When this option is enabled, Facebook will not support these schema fields:`EMAIL_SHA256`,`PHONE_SHA256`.
+Even when disabled, Facebook does not accept any other schema field coupled with the fields `EMAIL_SHA256`,`PHONE_SHA256`.
   {% endhint %}

   * **Disable Formatting**: Facebook has fixed data formats for all the allowed schema fields.
 If this option is enabled, RudderStack will not format the user data before sending it to Custom Audience.